plumvillage/newsletter/src/en/articles/sr-chan-duc--returning-to-lower-hamlet.md

 Now when Thay is no longer physically there in Plum Village, my trust in the sangha has deepened.
 Over the years I have seen how compassionate the sangha is.
 When dealing with a sister who has difficulties, rather than punishing and blaming, the sangha tries to embrace that sister.
 The sangha's growth in compassion is thanks to the advice and guidance of Thay.
 Of course there are times when the sangha has to lay down firm guidelines, but that is done out of love.
 I also see how the sangha has the capacity to listen deeply to each other in a way that thirty years ago would not have been possible.

 We certainly have our ups and downs but we can sit together, begin anew, and go ahead while understanding each other more deeply.
 Very often it has been the difficulties that have emptied me of pride and self-confidence, and filled me with *non-self* confidence.
-This is how I understand “the kleśa are the bodhi, the afflictions are the awakening”.
+This is how I understand “the kleśa are the bodhi, the afflictions are the awakening.”

 {% image "article/sr-chan-duc/Sr.ChanDuc.2-edited.jpg", "", "Sr. Chan Duc, Br.
 Phap An" %}